Note: Links marked with a * are affiliate links.

 You may have seen and heard a lot about beeswax food wrap being a safe and eco-friendly alternative to cling film.
 While it is certainly a plastic-free option, unfortunately it is not so good for the environment due to being made from a bee-derived product, which only serves to harm bee populations (and therefore, the environment) in the long haul.

-For more information about beeswax and other bee-derived products, I recommend this article on honey by Your Daily Vegan.
-It is one of the most comprehensive articles ever written on why honey is not a vegan food, as well as why all beekeeping and bee products are harmful to the environment.
-I really recommend that you give it a read and, if you haven’t already, omit any and all bee products from your lifestyle.
+For more information about beeswax and other bee-derived products such as honey, I highly recommend these articles on the subject by Your Daily Vegan and The Minimalist Vegan.
+Both posts offer a detailed and comprehensive explanation of why honey is not a vegan food, as well as why all beekeeping and bee products are harmful to the environment.
+I really recommend that you give one or both of them a read and, if you haven’t already, omit any and all bee products from your lifestyle.

 6. Silicone reusable food bags